 Read more: Why Long-Term Disability Claims Get Denied

 Unreasonable expectations across the board

 Maura filed an appeal, communicating that Mutual of Omaha had misstated her doctor’s medical opinion.

-The doctor’s report supposedly indicated that she was able to sit, stand, and walk for eight hours per day.
-In reality, she was unable to look up, make sharp head movements, or concentrate without getting dizzy.
+The doctor’s report supposedly indicated that she could sit, stand, and walk for eight hours daily.
+In reality, she could not look up, make sharp head movements, or concentrate without getting dizzy.

-She was also intolerant of any form of forward bend and was unable to drive herself to appointments without getting lost.
+She was also intolerant of any form of forward bend and could not drive herself to appointments without getting lost.
 In other words, her Meniere’s disease and post-traumatic perilymphatic fistula were still aggressively affecting her ability to perform any task.

 Additionally, her doctor was given an unreasonable request to report within a five-day window.
 Healthcare providers are often tightly scheduled and saddled with clinical responsibilities.
 Such a narrow window would not allow for that level of reporting to ensure a neutral decision process.